 The longer technologies remain in use, the more deeply embedded and broadly customized they become.
 When migration of these systems is ultimately forced, process-mapping and technology change management costs can be vast—in campus time and in dollars.

-Costs of migration are impossible to justify amid budget uncertainties
+Typical length of SIS migration: 30 months.
+Costs of migration are impossible to justify amid budget uncertainties.

 By absorbing disproportionate amounts of staff time and institutional dollars—especially relative to student-facing value—legacy operational technologies play a huge role in limiting campus agility in delivering on the total student experience.